atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 1. untar your new mib bundle to e.g. `/tmp/vendorname`
 1. import the new mibs: `importmibs /tmp/vendorname`

- The script will report various issues, such as:
+ _The script will report various issues, such as:_
- * files that are not MIBs (and will not be imported)
+ * _files that are not MIBs (and will not be imported)_
- * files that contain MIBs owned by another vendor
+ * _files that contain MIBs owned by another vendor_
- * MIBs that are the same or older releases as existing ones
+ * _MIBs that are the same or older releases as existing ones_

- You'll need to fix some issues before continuing.
+ _You'll need to fix issues marked with "✘" before continuing.
+Re-run the import until this is the case._

 1. update indexes: `mkindex`
 1. bootstrap net-snmp with sufficient MAXTC: `setmaxtc`

- Takes a few minutes but is only done once (but still run setmaxtc every time).
+ _Run this every time.
+It will be slow on the first run, while building the apps._
 1. test load new mibs: `testmibs vendorname`

  Deal with any errors reported in the output.